andreasm80/blog.local/content/post/2024-05-13-neuvector-by-suse/index.md

 # NeuVector

 After doing my post on Rancher [here](https://blog.andreasm.io/2024/05/05/taking-rancher-by-suse-for-a-spin/) I wrote that I would do a dedicated post on NeuVector, among other topics.
-So this post will be a more deep dive post covering some of the features in NeuVector and how to configure them.
+So this post will be a more deep dive post covering some of the features in NeuVector and how to configure and use them.

 I have been working a lot with Kubernetes Network policies by utilizing the CNIs built-in network security features, especially Antrea Native Policies.
 I have also covered most of that in earlier posts in my blog.
 This time it will be a bit different angle and approach.

-I will try to explain where the different enforcement points is when using NeuVector and CNI network policies, among many other things I will go through in this post.
+Using Antrea Native Policies or Kubernetes Network policies is more on the network layer than on the application layer of a pod in a Kubernetes infrastructure.
+In this post I will focus more on the application layer by using the NeuVector.
+In this post both Antrea Native Policies and NeuVector policies/rules will be used as combining the two will contribute to a more secure platform.
+It is again not meant to be a comprehensive post covering best practices but may open up for some ideas and thinking around Kubernetes security.

 ## NeuVector Architecture